OpenRLHF/OpenRLHF/README.md

 **How to Join?**

-1. Email us at xianyuai@openllmai.top(official email) or janhu9527@gmail.com (PIC).
+1. Email us at xianyuai@openllmai.top(open-source community email) or janhu9527@gmail.com (PIC).
 Please include the following details:
    - Your name
    - Your GitHub username
    - Your areas of interest